TheeMattOliver/js-drummachine-rev2/README.md

-# javascript-drumkit
+# javascript-drumkit-v2

-## Rev 2 of the [Javascript drumkit](https://theemattoliver.github.io/javascript-drumkit), only with MIDI enabled!
+## Rev 2 of the [Javascript drumkit](https://theemattoliver.github.io/javascript-drumkit) -- this time, with MIDI enabled.

-Control the samples in the browser with your MIDI controller.
+Hook up a hardware MIDI controller and go to town.